chanhi2000/ELEN130/lect/lect17.md

 -\frac{1}{2}\Omega_t\leq\Omega\leq\frac{1}{2}\Omega_T
 $$
 is called the __baseband__ or __Nyquist band__.
-- So, if $$\Omega$ is twice the highest frequency, there will be no aliasing (*i.e.* no disturbance to the baseband spectrum) and the original signal can be recovered exactly by passing the sampled signal through an ideal lowpass filter with a gain of $$T$$ and a cutoff frequency greater than the maximum frequency of the original signal and less than $$\Omega_T$$ __minus the maximum original frequency__.
+- So, if $$\Omega$$ is twice the highest frequency, there will be no aliasing (*i.e.* no disturbance to the baseband spectrum) and the original signal can be recovered exactly by passing the sampled signal through an ideal lowpass filter with a gain of $$T$$ and a cutoff frequency greater than the maximum frequency of the original signal and less than $$\Omega_T$$ __minus the maximum original frequency__.

 ## SAMPLING RATE ALTERATION